risingwavelabs/risingwave-docs-legacy/versioned_docs/version-1.2/transform/use-dbt.md

 dbt debug
 ```

-If the connection is valid, you will see a "OK connection ok" mesage.
+If the connection is valid, you will see a "OK connection ok" message.
 In this case, you can run your models.
 Otherwise, please check `~/.dbt/profiles.yml` to ensure your connection configurations are valid.

 Run the following command to run your models.